c-rack/protocolblocks/README.md

 ## Implementation Status

-Currently, protocolblocks are provided for the following classes and protocols:
+Currently, blocks have been backported for the following delegates:

 * **EventKitUI**
   * EKEventEditViewController delegate